TrelisResearch/one-click-llms/README.md

 # one-click-llms
 > [!TIP]
-> Qwen3, Gemma 3 and Llama 4 Scout are now supported
+> Qwen3, Gemma 3 and Llama 4 Scout are now supported.
+You can also run on blackwell but need to install vllm in the pod (which will take 10 mins, see blackwell.md)

 > [!TIP]
 > Post a new issue if you would like other templates.